AmolWangate/BDDCucumberFramework/README.md

-Selenium hybrid framework created from scratch using all the latest tech stack availabe out there.
+BDD cucumber framework created from scratch using all the latest tech stack availabe out there.
 It has following impementation:

 1) Selnium
 2) Cucumber